The history of soccer at a glance

 Soccer history in Germany

-• 1860: Foundation of the Lausanne Soccer and Cricket Club
+• 1860: Founding of the Lausanne Soccer and Cricket Club

-• 1874: High school teacher Robert Koch introduces soccer as a school sport
+• 1874: Grammar school teacher Robert Koch introduces soccer as a school sport

-• 1888: Foundation of the oldest still existing soccer club in Germany
+• 1888: Founding of the oldest still existing soccer club in Germany

 • 1890s: Founding of numerous soccer clubs in Germany

-• 1900: Foundation of the German Soccer Association (DFB)
+• 1900: Founding of the German Soccer Association (DFB)

 The international spread of soccer